milandahal213/SmartMotorsSite/docs/_pages/build-instructions.md

   <div class="note">
     <strong>Note:</strong> PCB fabrication takes approximately one month from ordering to delivery.
   </div>

+  <h2 id="preparing">Preparing the parts</h2>
+  Smart Motors V3 has a printed circuit board (PCB), a servo motor and a battery inside the 3D printed case.
+The case is held together with bolts and threaded nuts.
+Below are the instructions on where to find all the materials.

   <h3>Ordering Smart Motors PCBs.</h3>
   <p>In order to order the PCBs from Seeed Studio:</p>